Our Club's fundamental principles

 - The offices of Honorary Treasurer and Honorary Secretary may be combined.

-- The Commanding Officers of 33 Engineer Regiment (EOD) and 101 Engineer Regiment (EOD)(V) shall be ex officio members of the Committee.
+- The Commanding Officers of 33 Engineer Regiment (EOD and Search), 35 Engineer Regiment (EOD and Search) and 101 (City of London) Engineer Regiment (EOD and Search) shall be ex officio members of the Committee.

 - The Committee have the right to co-opt up to two additional members as required at any time.